Gifted Student Identification:

-The GATE identification process begins in 3rd grade.
+The Gifted student identification process begins in 3rd grade.
 All 3rd graders have the opportunity to be tested.
-New current 4th and 5th grade students, not previously tested, may also choose to be tested.
+New 4th and 5th grade students, not previously tested, may also choose to be tested.
 Students are assessed using the Otis-Lennon School Ability Test (OLSAT).
-Special consideration is given to students in the following categories: English learners program, economically disadvantaged, culturally different backgrounds, interrupted schooling, and learning and/or medical disabilities.
+The OLSAT is a standardized test that assesses a student's verbal, nonverbal, and quantitative abilities.
+It is one of many possible tools and measures educational institutions used to differentiate instruction to meet the various needs of students.

-GATE Participation in School-wide Cluster Grouping Model, ALL OUR SCHOLARS:
+Gifted Student Participation in School-wide Cluster Grouping Model, ALL ARE SCHOLARS:

-Students who are identified as GATE participate in our School-wide Cluster Grouping Model, called All Our Scholars, in fourth and fifth grade.
-This inclusive model allows GATE students to learn together all day, every day, with teachers that have received specialized training.
-Please note that students do not need to be identified for GATE to enroll in middle and high school Honors and Advanced Placement programs.
+Gifted student identification assists with the implementation of our School-wide Cluster Grouping Model, called All Are Scholars, in fourth and fifth grade.
+This inclusive model allows Gifted students to learn together all day, every day.
+Please note that students do not need to be identified for Gifted students to enroll in middle and high school Honors and Advanced Placement programs.

-For more information, see School-wide Cluster Grouping Model Frequently Asked Questions: Schoolwide Cluster Grouping Model FAQs.pdf
+For more information, see School-wide Cluster Grouping Model Frequently Asked Questions linked below.

 Local Organizations to support parents of gifted children: